pyk595/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC07 - Delete a previously set contacted date**
+**Use case: UC07 - Show all contacted information for a specified contact**

 **MSS**

-1. User request to delete a previously set contacted date for a specified contact.
+1. User request to list all contacted information for a specified contact.
-2. Address Book deletes the previously set contacted date for the specified contact.
+2. Address Book shows all contacted information for the specified contact.

    Use case ends.